Ullaakut/cameradar/README.md

 > I don't see a colored output :(

 You forgot the `-t` flag before `ullaakut/cameradar` in your command-line.
 This tells docker to allocate a pseudo-tty for cameradar, which makes it able to use colors.

+## Known issues

+* When running Cameraccess in a docker container, specifying multiple targets does not work.
+Using subnetworks (such as `182.49.20.0/24`) or ranges (`182.49.20.0-44`) works.
+* There is currently no way to use environment variables instead of command-line arguments in Cameradar.
+This will be done at some point, but isn't a priority right now.

 ## License